FREE Webinar: Anatomy of a Successful Library Campaign: Real World Tips for Getting the Funding You Need

 - The United for Libraries Power Guide for Successful Advocacy, developed through a grant from the Neal-Schuman Foundation, will take the mystery out of advocacy, provide you with an organized step-by-step approach, and allow you to develop a set of strategies that will motivate your community to pressure funders to support the library or in the case of a referendum or a bond issue – to vote “yes.”

-- Making Our Voices Heard: Citizens Speak Out for Libraries : a CD-rom and workbook from Friends of Libraries U.S.A. available as a free download to United for Libraries personal and group members in the Friends & Foundations Zone or the Trustee Zone.
-Non-members can purchase; supplies are limited.
+- Making Our Voices Heard: Citizens Speak Out for Libraries,:a toolkit available to United for Libraries personal and group members in the Friends & Foundations Zone or the Trustee Zone.

 - 101+ Great Ideas for Libraries and Friends by Sally Gardner Reed and Beth Nawalinski: Currently out of print, this book published by Neal-Schuman includes tips and ideas from Friends groups around the country on a variety of subjects including advocacy and public awareness.
 Personal and group members of United for Libraries may access this publication in PDF format for FREE in the Friends & Foundations Zone or Trustee Zone.

 - Even More Great Ideas for Libraries and Friends by Sally Gardner Reed and Beth Nawalinski: The follow-up to the successful first edition contains all new ideas on advocacy, public awareness, and other issues related to Friends groups and libraries.
-Available for purchase at a discount to United for Libraries personal and group members.
-Non-members may purchase directly through Neal-Schuman.
+Personal and group members of United for Libraries may access this publication in the Friends & Foundations Zone or Trustee Zone.

 - Public Service Announcements featuring Paula Poundstone: Created in partnership with Friends of Libraries U.S.A., these downloaded public service announcements can be used free of charge by Friends groups and libraries to promote themselves in the community.